MohamedSabith97/Functional-Doc_HRM/New_Format.md

 # **[Travel](#human-resource-management)**

-Travel process is begins, when the employee Request Visa from ARCO in the Leave request and Retirement request.
+Travel process will begins, when the employee Request the Visa from ARCO in the Leave request and Retirement request.

 Travel Arrangements is applicable for Who on accommadation in Lodging.